Wills and Probate

-The resources in the ‘What we need you to tell us’ section of our Download Page can help people who want to read briefing material before we meet.
+The resources in the ‘What we need you to tell us’ section of our Download Page can help you prepare for the Will-making process.

 What happens if you don’t have a Will?

-If you die without a Will, you have no say about who your Estate is distributed to after your death.
+If you die without a Will, you are deemed to have died ‘intestate’ have no say about who your estate is distributed to after your death.

-The law provides a set of arbitrary rules that govern how a person’s affairs are dealt with when they die and do not leave a Will.
-Normally only a Court order can change these default rules.
+The law also provides a set of rules that govern how a person’s assets are distributed when they die without a Will.
+Changing the effect of these rules may be difficult, costly and, in the end, impossible to do.

 Without a Will in place, you could cause your family hardship, worry and even costly legal bills if there is any confusion or disagreement after your death.